-Farm Service Agency (FSA) - \$1.711 billion for business operations and for FSA's various farm, conservation, and emergency loan programs that are important to the nation's farmers and ranchers.
+Farm Service Agency (FSA) - \$1.711 billion for FSA's various farm, conservation, and emergency loan programs that are important to the nation's farmers and ranchers.
 This level is \$84 million above the FY2018 enacted level and \$220 million above the budget request.
-It prohibits the closure of FSA county offices and provides resources for information technology (IT) improvements and personnel across county offices.
+The bill prohibits the closure of FSA county offices and provides resources for information technology improvements and personnel in county offices.